solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

    switched from fork F to fork D, 80% of the cluster can switch to fork D if that turns out to be the heaviest fork.

+4. **Verify the heaviest fork of the leader**

+   While everyone will calculate its own heaviest fork in previous step, only one leader specified on command line will send out its heaviest fork via Gossip.
+   Everyone else will check and accept the choice from the leader only.

+   We use a new gossip message `RestartHeaviestFork`, its fields are:

+   * `slot`: `u64` slot of the picked block.
+   * `hash`: `Hash` bank hash of the picked block.

-   After deciding heaviest block, gossip `RestartHeaviestFork(X.slot, X.hash, committed_stake_percent)` out, where X is the latest picked block.
-We also gossip stake of received `RestartHeaviestFork` messages so that we can proceed to next step when enough validators are ready.
+   After deciding heaviest block, the leader gossip `RestartHeaviestFork(X.slot, X.hash)` out, where X is the latest picked block.

-4. **gossip current heaviest fork(round 1)**

-The above steps should converge on one restart slot if there is no duplicate block and everyone has the same set of `RestartLastVotedForkSlots`.
-However, in the rare case that many validators joined the restart when the almost 80% of the cluster has already joined, it's possible that different validators see a different set of validators with 80% stake, so they may make different choices in `RestartHeaviestFork`.

-We add another round of `RestartHeaviestFork` to solve this problem.
-If the first round of `RestartHeaviestFork` fails to reach conclusion, and there is no hash mismatch on any block, then we start second round of `RestartHeaviestFork` based solely on the first round of `RestartHeaviestFork`.
-Everyone will select the common ancestor of any block with more than 5% stake in the first round, then broadcast again.
-If there is still no block with more than 75% stake, then the algorithm fails and halts.
-Otherwise it proceeds.

-To see why this is safe, we will prove that:

-1. Any block which was optimistically confirmed must be an ancestor of the block selected in the first round.

-No matter which 80% of the cluster is selected, our previous analysis holds.

-2. If more than 5% of stake agree on a block to which my picked block is not an ancestor, that means the block I picked wasn't optimistically confirmed.

-Because we can only have less than 5% non-conforming validators, even if one honest validator saw that the block I picked should not be optimistically confirmed with the set of 80% stake it sees, this is enough evidence that we should retrace back to an ancestor of the block I picked previously.

-### Exit `wen restart phase`

-**Restart if everything okay, halt otherwise**

-The main purpose in this step is to decide the `cluster restart slot` and the actual block to restart from.

-All validators in restart keep counting the number of `RestartHeaviestFork` where `received_heaviest_stake` is higher than `RESTART_STAKE_THRESHOLD`.
-Once a validator counts that `RESTART_STAKE_THRESHOLD` of the validators send out `RestartHeaviestFork` where `received_heaviest_stake` is higher than `RESTART_STAKE_THRESHOLD`, it starts the following checks:

-* Whether all `RestartHeaviestFork` have the same slot and same bank Hash.
-Because validators are only sending slots instead of bank hashes in `RestartLastVotedForkSlots`, it's possible that a duplicate block can make the cluster unable to reach consensus.
-So bank hash needs to be checked as well.

-* The voted slot is equal or a child of local optimistically confirmed slot.
+   The leader will stay up until manually restarted by its operator.

+   Non-leader validator will discard `RestartHeaviestFork` sent by everyone else.
+   Upon receiving the heaviest fork from the leader, it will perform the following checks:

+   1. If the bank selected is missing locally, repair this slot and all slots with higher stake.

+   2. Check that the bankhash of selected slot matches the data locally.

+   3. Verify that the selected fork contains local root is on the same fork as local heaviest fork.

+   If any of the above repair or check fails, exit with error message, the leader may have made a mistake and this needs manual intervention.

+5. **Generate incremental snapshot and exit**

-If all checks pass, the validator immediately starts add a hard fork at the designated slot and update the root.
+If the previous step succeeds, the validator immediately starts adding a hard fork at the designated slot and perform set root.
 Then it will start generating an incremental snapshot at the agreed upon `cluster restart slot`.
 This way the hard fork will be included in the newly generated snapshot.
+After snapshot generation completes, the `--wait_for_supermajority` args with correct shred version, restart slot, and expected bankhash will be printed to the logs.

-After the snapshot generation is complete, it then automatically executes the --wait_for_supermajority logic with the agreed upon slot and hash, the validator operators do not need to change the command line arguments here.
+After the snapshot generation is complete, a non leader then exits with exit code `200` to indicate work is complete.

-Before a validator enters restart, it will still propagate `RestartLastVotedForkSlots` and `RestartHeaviestFork` messages in gossip.
-After the restart,its shred_version will be updated so it will no longer send or propagate gossip messages for restart.

-If any of the checks fails, the validator immediately prints out all debug info, sends out metrics so that people can be paged, and then halts.

-After the restart is complete, validators will automatically function in normal mode, the validator operators can update the command line arguments to update shred_version and remove --wen_restart at a convenient time later.
+A leader will stay up as long as possible to make sure any later comers get the `RestartHeaviestFork` message.

 ## Impact